habuka036/wakame-vdc-wiki/en/install-guide.md

   * We will be able to create dynamic firewalls using [Security Groups](security-groups).

+  * We will be able to take running instances and turn them into new machine images.

   * We will be able to use either password or rsa key authentication when logging into instances.

 ### Installation requirements